How To Stop Caring About Someone

 Taking charge of our own lives and well-being

 While it can be helpful to stop caring, it can also be helpful to first acknowledge and move through the pain that you may be feeling.
-After all: Our bodies can create true psychosomatic pain amidst separation from a partner.
+Our bodies can create true psychosomatic pain amidst separation from a partner.
 Difficult breakups in our own lives can ignite the same parts of the brain that would react to drug withdrawal.
-Without a doubt, breakups are a serious and difficult matter.
+Without a doubt, breakups are a serious and difficult matter to process and heal from.

 Psychologist Guy Winch is quoted in the linked article affirming this parallel, saying: "We would never expect an addict in the midst of withdrawal to be able to function in their job or personal life because we understand they are in a temporarily abnormal mental state.
 We need to think of heartbreak in the same terms and modify our expectations of ourselves and others accordingly”.

-Despite current feelings of pain, revoking personal feelings from someone who has seemingly moved on can increase your overall self-esteem and happiness, possibly driving you toward achieving your personal emotional and life goals, as well as authentic inner peace.
+Despite current feelings of pain, stopping your personal feelings for someone who has seemingly moved on can increase your overall self-esteem and happiness, possibly driving you toward achieving your personal, emotional and life goals, as well as authentic inner peace.

-While it can be important to give yourself time and space, as you start caring less, you may also sense that the person who hurt you was not deserving of your love in the first place.
+While it can be important to give yourself time and space, as you stop caring, you may also sense that the person who hurt you was not deserving of your love in the first place.
 This in itself can be enough of a benefit for many to consider moving on.

 iStock/Prostock-Studio

-Before you begin, it can be important to remember that the loss of a romantic partner will create grief in many.
+Before you begin, it can be important to remember that the loss of a romantic partner may cause grief.
 Feelings of sadness, fear, and overly critical self reflection can take time to recover from.
-You will likely feel overwhelmed with difficult emotions as you navigate the breakup.
+You will likely feel overwhelmed with difficult emotions as you navigate the breakup and try to stop caring about your former partner.
 Acknowledging this first can help many approach the emotional shift and create healthy personal boundaries more strategically.

 Though it can be challenging to force yourself into feeling a certain way, there are a few measures you can take to work toward a mentality of neutrality toward someone who has hurt you.